Life at UVic

-- Drop-in hours at the International Office in University Centre A205 every week day between 2:00pm and 4:00pm.
+- Drop-in hours at International Student Services in University Centre A205 every week day between 2:00pm and 4:00pm.
 Student advisors are available to answer your questions about immigration documents, health insurance, social insurance numbers, income tax and other non-academic issues related to your life as an international student.
 We can also connect you with other resources, both on and off campus.

 - Programs and events that provide opportunities to meet friends from around the world and learn about Canadian culture.